srirangav/Hash/Docs/README.txt

     Hash is a MacOSX application to generate and verify the hash, crc, or checksum of a file.

+    By default, Hash runs in a "simple" mode that supports the following hashes:

+        MD5
+        SHA1
+        SHA 256
+        SHA 512
+        RIPEMD 160
+        BLAKE3

-    The following hash functions are supported:
+    In the full mode, the following hash functions are
+    supported:

         MD5
         SHA1